 (7) An adequate supply of hot water must be provided.
 The hot water system for resident use must be capable of being regulated to not exceed 110 degrees Fahrenheit at the fixtures.

-(8) Draperies, curtains (including cubicle curtains), and other similar furnishings and decorations must be flame resistant in accordance with NFPA 701, Standard Methods of Fire Tests for Flame Resistant Textiles and Films.
+(8) Draperies, curtains (including cubicle curtains), and other similar furnishings and decorations must be flame resistant in accordance with NFPA 701.
 Documentation must be kept on file in the facility.

 (9) Wastebaskets must be of noncombustible material.